-Ca 100 mmboe of these proposed new developments subsequently moved from contingent resources to the Reserves category as a result of development projects being sanctioned and approved during 2019.
+Ca. 100 mmboe of the proposed new developments subsequently moved from contingent resources to the Reserves category as a result of development projects being sanctioned and approved during 2020.
+Appraisal and technical studies have reduced the marginal discoveries estimated resources by ca.-200mmboe.